Skip to main content

 Growth Hormone the Conductor of Repair

-Growth hormone (GH) is a master hormone produced by the that stimulates growth, cellular reproduction, and regeneration.
+Growth hormone (GH) is a master hormone produced by the pituitary gland that stimulates growth, cellular reproduction, and regeneration.
 Its effects are systemic, influencing body composition by encouraging lean muscle mass and the breakdown of fat stores.
 It plays a key role in maintaining healthy tissues, supporting recovery from physical stress, and contributing to a general sense of vitality.
 Its production naturally declines with age, a process that correlates with many of the physical changes associated with aging.

 The long-term safety of hormonal strategies depends on restoring the body’s natural communication patterns, not just elevating individual hormone levels.